 Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

-What Series Are Like Desperate Housewives?
+What Shows Are Like Desperate Housewives?

 Desperate Housewives claims to be the no. 1 show in America and the ratings seem to agree.
 Starting off with the unexpected suicide of Mary Alice, the series depicts the lives of fellow housewives through her lens.